Night music (Bartók): Development of Night music in Bartók's output

 One of Bartók's most performed pieces is his Concerto for Orchestra.
 The opening bars present a theme of rising fourths in cellos and basses, answered by tremolando strings and fluttering flutes in Bartók's characteristic "Night music" style.
 Trumpets, pianissimo, chant a pungent, short-phrased chorale Bartók described the keystone third movement, "Elegia", as a "lugubrious death-song", in which unsettled "night music" effects alternate with intense, prayerful supplications (again related to the chorale-like material that pervades the first half of the work).

-Bartók's last composition which contains Night music style is the slow movement of his third piano concerto, written in August and September 1945.
+Bartók's last composition that contains Night music style is the slow movement of his third piano concerto, written in August and September 1945.
 He wrote it when mortally ill, he died 26 September.

 The movement opens and closes in an almost Romantic style, the middle section contains sounds of nature.
 Kundera wrote: The hypersensitive theme, unspeakably melancholic, is contrasted with the other, hyperobjective theme [...]: as if a soul in tears can only find solace in the non-sensitivity of nature.
 The natural sounds are still mysterious and full of anticipation, but not at all eerie.
 They are rather peaceful, perhaps light, as if in his last night music, a bright new morning is ready to break.